haakonsmith/Compendium/README.md

 ## Flutter version

-Currently this project uses the beta branch of flutter: `Flutter 1.22.0 • channel beta`.
+Currently this project uses the beta branch of flutter: `Flutter 1.23.0 • channel dev`.
 This is because ideally this project will have mobile, and desktop support. **This is subject to change**

 ## Packages